 Welcome to our fifth annual update on Adult Social Care (ASC) services in Havering, the Local Account.
-The purpose of our Local Account is to let Havering residents know about local care and support services for adults, and how we are performing, as well as to provide information on priorities for the coming years.
+The purpose of our Local Account is to let Havering residents know about local care

 The Council's vision is all about embracing the best of what Havering has to offer.
 It is made up of four cross-cutting priorities: communities, places, opportunities and connections.